A-Complete-Guide-to Recruitment-Process-Outsourcing (RPO)

 Function-Based RPO

-• Best for: Businesses needing expert recruiters to fill technical, niche, or hard-to-find positions.
+• Best For: Businesses needing expert recruiters to fill technical, niche, or hard-to-find positions.

 • Benefits: Access to a larger pool of qualified candidates, faster hiring for hard-to-fill roles, and better candidate fit through focused recruitment.
 Recruiters understand job requirements deeply, reducing hiring errors.